claresudbery/Git-Playground/readme.md

 This repo is here to experiment with different git commands.

 This file contains helpful info / commands.
-See EXERCISES.txt for some exercises.
+See [EXERCISES.txt](/Exercises.txt) for some exercises.
+See [Merging-examples.txt](/Merging-examples.txt) for documentation of some merging experiments

 To create a new branch: